UriNeri/rolypoly/README.md

 ### Modular / Dev - Command-Specific Pixi Environments
 **For software developers** looking to try or make use of specific rolypoly features with minimal risk of dependency conflicts.
-This approach allows you to install only the tools you need for specific functionality.
+This approach should allow you to install only the tools you need for specific functionality.
+Note: dependencies from pip are allways installed, the ones from conda/bioconda are the ones that are modular.

 ```bash
 # Install pixi first (if not already installed)